Champagne fairs: Reaching the Champagne fairs

 To cross the Alps, the caravans of pack mules made their way over the Mont Cenis Pass, a journey that took more than a month from Genoa to the fair cities, along one of the varied options of the Via Francigena.
-Sometime, professional freight-handlers made the trek while under contract to merchants.
+Professional freight-handlers sometimes made the trek while under contract to merchants.
 P. Huvelin documented the existence, by the second half of the thirteenth century, of a faster courier service that facilitated the transfer of letters and market information between north and south for the particular advantage of the Arte di Calimala, the cloth-merchants' guild of Florence, the cities of Siena and Genoa, as well as the mercantile houses.
 R. D. Face noted that in early February, 1290, it took a courier no more than twenty days to make the journey from Lagny to Florence.
 Alternatively, north Italian goods were shipped to Aigues-Mortes then up or along the Rhone, Saône and Seine.